-The Audit & Risk Committee (A&RC) is a sub-committee of the Transport Executive Board.
+The Audit & Risk Committee (A&RC) is a sub-committee of the Transport Officers Board.
 Its principal role is to assure the Board that the basic processes of internal control, risk management and corporate governance are in place and operating effectively.

-The Committee meets at least four times per year; it is independently chaired and includes another external, Independent Member and a Non-Executive member of the Transport Executive Board who is also a Local Authority Officer.
-The Committee reviews the Internal Audit Plan to ensure it provides adequate coverage of the business and then recommends it to the Transport Executive Board for approval.
-It reviews the Annual Statement of Accounts to ensure the adequacy and comprehensiveness of the process and recommends that it be adopted by the Transport Executive Board.
+The Committee meets at least four times per year; it is independently chaired and includes another external, Independent Member and a Non-Executive member of the Transport Officers Board who is also a Local Authority Officer.
+The Committee reviews the Internal Audit Plan to ensure it provides adequate coverage of the business and then recommends it to the Transport Officers Board for approval.
+It reviews the Annual Statement of Accounts to ensure the adequacy and comprehensiveness of the process and recommends that it be adopted by the Transport Officers Board.
 It receives, and reviews reports from Internal Audit, External Audit and the Management Board on all aspects of internal control, governance and risk management and makes recommendations to management as appropriate.

 The Committee endeavours to reflect in its work programme the continuing challenging and changing environment in which SYPTE operates.
-This year has been no exception and the A&RC's key priority has been to seek assurance of SYPTE's ability to meet its objectives and maintain effective standards of governance, risk management, financial management and control.
+In light of the pandemic and its economic impact on public transport operators, this year has been no exception and the A&RC's key priority has been to seek assurance of SYPTE's ability to meet its objectives and maintain effective standards of governance, risk management, financial management and control under these challenging circumstances.